 Communities that have embraced art incubators…are driving new business, spurring innovation, attracting talent and investment and, in the process, accelerating community development and improving the overall quality of life for their residents.”
 (Arts Incubator Feasibility Study, pg.
 113)

-ACWB has begun developing a Fund Development Plan.
-This plan will outline an annual and multi-year strategy for fundraising, anticipated revenues and expenses, policy development, and timelines.
+ACWB has begun developing a Fund Development Plan to raise funds and pay for Arts Inc. This plan will outline an annual and multi-year strategy for fundraising, anticipated revenues and expenses, policy development, and timelines.